olivhoenen/imas-data-dictionary/docs/dd_developer_guide.rst

 Adding node creation tag in the DD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Following the feature request `<https://jira.iter.org/browse/IMAS-3696>`_, it is
+Following a feature request, it was decided to introduce metadata
-decided to start introducing metadata indicating after which tag a node has been
+indicating after which tag a node has been introduced into the DD.
+In
-created/introduced in the DD.
-In case of a structure node, this information
+case of a structure node, this information applies by default to all
-applies by default to all its descendants.
+of its descendants.

 This done with the following metadata, to be located within the
 ``<appinfo>`` tag of the node: